-Most of the time our error function will be over a very high dimensional space.
+In many cases the our error function will be over a very high dimensional space.
 However, it is useful to get an intuition for the problem in a low dimensional space.
 We can actually get a picture of the total error, e(W), for our synthetic data as a function of the weight parameters w1 and w2: